 China greenlights three ChiNext IPOs

-MH Robot & Automation Co., Ltd., Jiangsu Tonglin Electric Co., Ltd. and Mingyue Optical Lens Co., Ltd. will be listed on the Shenzhen Stock Exchange's board of growth enterprises, the ChiNext board, according to the China Securities Regulatory Commission.
+Hangzhou Bio-Sincerity Pharma-Tech Co., Ltd., Wuhan Kotei Informatics Co., Ltd. and Henan Carve Electronics Technology Co., Ltd. will be listed on the Shenzhen Stock Exchange's board of growth enterprises, the ChiNext board, according to the China Securities Regulatory Commission.

 The companies and their underwriters will confirm the IPO dates and publish their prospectuses following discussions with the stock exchange.